 I will answer these questions in this post.

 In the wilderness of Sinai, God had Moses to number the people of war.
 From 20 years old and upward that were able to fight there were 603,550 men of war.
 This did not include parents, younger siblings, or wives.
-It would be a conservative estimate that there were over 2 million, Numbers 1.
+It would be a conservative estimate that there were 2 to 3 million, Numbers 1.

 The great miracles of the plagues and the parting of the Red Sea and destruction of Egypt's army were fascinating.
 Some we take for granted, for example all of Israel was healed that Passover night, there was not a feeble one among them, Psalms 105:37.

 Also their clothes and shoes did not wear out for 40 years.
 God fed them and watered them in a desolate land.

 When the people looked back across the sea they saw the last of the land of Egypt (present day Nuweiba which means were Noah parted the waters)